Taniela Tuiaki

-Taniela Tuiaki (born 2 May 1982) is a former professional rugby league footballer who played on the for the Wests Tigers in the NRL.
+Taniela Tuiaki (born 2 May 1982 in Auckland, New Zealand) is a former professional rugby league footballer who played on the for the Wests Tigers in the NRL.

-Background

-Tuiaki was born in Auckland, New Zealand.

 Playing career

 Club

 Tuiaki played junior football with North Curl Curl.
 He made his NRL debut after switching from Rugby Union, playing on the wing for the Wests Tigers against the New Zealand Warriors at Mt Smart Stadium in round 11 of the 2006 season.
 He scored two tries on debut, and was a regular on the wing for the next three and a half years.

 Playing in every club game for 2007, Tuiaki scored 6 tries in the last 7 weeks.
 In the second half of the season, he spent a three-week stint in the second row.
 He managed 20 games in 2008, scoring his first treble against the Warriors at Leichhardt Oval on 29 June.

 In round 23 of the 2009 season, Tuiaki scored three tries, taking him to the top of the try-scoring table for the season with a total of 21.
 A broken ankle in round 24 while playing against the Parramatta Eels sidelined Tuiaki for the remainder of the season.
 At the time he was leading or well-ranked in many NRL stats, including line-breaks and tackle busts.

 In 2009, Tuiaki was named winger of the year in the Dally M awards and the Big League team of the year.
 He also set the record for most tries scored in a season by a Wests Tigers player.

 Still suffering from the injury suffered at the end of 2009, Tuiaki failed to make any appearances in the 2010 season.
 There were some doubts whether Tuiaki would ever make a full recovery, and Wests Tigers signed him to an incentive-based contract for 2011, with bonuses for playing in set number of games.

 Despite undergoing three operations, the ankle had still not gained full strength when Tuiaki announced his retirement before the start of the 2011 season, saying, "It's a real disappointment.
 I can't keep running, even after all these surgeries – it's not getting better."